What a Difference a Year Makes!

 At the beginning of 2018, I was asked by a friend (cheers Jon) to pick a word to describe what 2018 was going to have in store.
 I said EPIC.
 It has been that.
 Since my first novel was published my career has shot forwards at breakneck speed.
 Here’s what happened.

 In 2011 my first published work was a picture book.
-This was a fluke, and created to raise money for charity but it was also the catalyst for my decision to teach myself to write.
+This was a fluke, and created to raise money for charity but it was also the catalyst for my decision to become a professional writer.

-The real journey began end of 2016 when the first short story I have ever written, London’s Crawling, was a finalist in a competition and then won a place in the Dark Minds anthology published by Bloodhound Books.
+The real journey began end of 2016 when the first short story I'd ever written, London’s Crawling, was a finalist in a competition and then won a place in the Dark Minds anthology published by Bloodhound Books.
 I went to the book launch, met the publisher and thought they were awesome!
 They asked me to write crime.
 I’ve always been fascinated with serial killers and cults but didn’t have any ideas for a crime novel.
 Seeing my distress at losing out at The London Book Fair when my agent told me interest was shown in my novel but they ultimately passed, Betsy at Bloodhound asked to see what I was working on.
 I sent her two manuscripts.
-She could not publish the YA novel but said she would like to publish the dystopian thriller duology.
+She could not publish the YA novel because it doesn't fit her list but said she would like to publish the dystopian thriller duology.

 I was also being pushed forward by a band of wonderful friends and my mentor, Lucy V Hay, who has been cheering me on since we met online in 2013.
 At least, I think it was that year.
 I can’t remember how our paths crossed but I’m so glad they did.
 From there I met the incredible film maker, Chris Jones, who has been a source of encouragement and inspiration.
 I was asked to collaborate on a fun book/film project with writers I’d met through Chris’s Create50 initiative.
 I was also asked by the awesome Bob Schultz to be on a panel at London Screenwriters’ Festival, chatting to screenwriters about writing novels.